effml-postech/blog-post/content/docs/spring24/04_/_index.md

 ### Learning global patterns with multi-byte prediction

-To show using multi-token prediction loss helps to capture global pattern than using next-token prediction loss, they include experiment using extreme case of byte-levle tokenization.
+To show using multi-token prediction loss helps to capture global pattern than using next-token prediction loss, they include experiment using extreme case of byte-level tokenization.
 Notably, as shown in the table 1, multi-token prediction (8-byte prediction) models significantly solve more problem in the case of trained on small number of data.

 <p align="center">
     <img src='./global_pattern_table.png' width="800">